SarahGrevy/unheard-mini-experiment/README.md

-# Unheard-mini-experiment-
+# Unheard mini quote detection experiment
-A preliminary experiment into quote detection by Unheard
+Find the data here from the preliminary experiment on quote detection conducted by Unheard.